nabinem/php-assisted-transfer-with-BXML/README.md

 First you'll want to get a phone number.
 See [here] (http://ap.bandwidth.com/docs/how-to-guides/buying-new-phone-numbers/) for ways to buy a phone number.

 Next, use the Heroku url to create an application in the App Platform dev console.
 See [here] (http://ap.bandwidth.com/docs/how-to-guides/configuring-apps-incoming-messages-calls/) for a detailed example of how to set up an application.
 Paste the Heroku url in the Call Url field and append the php file, assisted_transfer.php, to it.
-It will look like the following:
+It will look like the following (note that the full Call Url will be something like https://hidden-oasis-7486.herokuapp.com/assisted_transfer.php):

 ![App screenshot](https://github.com/BandwidthExamples/php-assisted-transfer-with-BXML/blob/master/appscreenshot.png)